ObamaCare Calculator: Subsidies, Tax Credits, Cost Assistance

 Cost assistance for individuals, families, and businesses is calculated automatically when you fill out an application on the Health Insurance Marketplace.
 However, it’s good to understand how the process works yourself.

-Use the tools below to find out if you qualify for Tax Credits for lower Premiums, Cost-Sharing subsidies for reduced out-of-pocket costs, or Medicaid on your state’s Health Insurance Marketplace.
+Use the tools below to find out if you qualify for Tax Credits for lower premiums, Cost-Sharing subsidies for reduced out-of-pocket costs, or Medicaid on your state’s Health Insurance Marketplace.

 NOTE: We’ve created a page on Modified Adjusted Gross Income (MAGI) to help you understand the type of income used for cost assistance on the Marketplace.
 You can also see below for how MAGI works and how to apply that to tax credits.